Darun47/data-mining/README.md

 3️.
 Run the Streamlit App
 streamlit run uber_eats_delivery_analysis_app.py

-steps for running this app
+Steps for running this app

 Upload the dataset (.csv format) using the sidebar.
 Navigate through different analysis sections: